 If you already use the Google suite of tools for things like Mail and Calendars, they’ve made it easy to integrate Meet into your workflow.

-- Integrations with Gmail and Google Calendars make it easy to create a custom meeting URL for every open house you hold.
+- Easy integrations with Gmail and Google Calendars makes it easy to create a custom meeting URL for every open house you hold.

 - Call quality is consistently good, and you can have as many as 100 participants at a time.